timescale/docs/ai/sql-interface-for-pgvector-and-timescale-vector.md

 ---
-title: SQL inteface for pgvector and Timescale Vector
+title: SQL inteface for pgvector and pgvectorscale
-excerpt: A detailed description of how to work with pgvector and Timescale Vector using SQL.
+excerpt: A detailed description of how to work with pgvector and pgvectorscale using SQL.
 products: [cloud]
-keywords: [ai, vector, pgvector, timescale vector, sql]
+keywords: [ai, vector, pgvector, timescale vector, sql, pgvectorscale]
 tags: [ai, vector, sql]
 ---

-# SQL interface for pgvector and Timescale vector
+# SQL interface for pgvector and pgvectorscale

-## Installing the pgvector and Timescale Vector extensions
+## Installing the pgvector and pgvectorscale extensions

 If not already installed, install the `vector` and `timescale_vector` extensions on your Timescale database.